 The main goal of the Hub is to increase the level of interaction between law enforcement agencies in the Central Asian region, develop the most appropriate and effective measures to respond to new threats and challenges of crime, especially its transnational organized forms, exchange experience, and implement international educational projects at the Academy.

-17 cooperation agreements have been signed with foreign higher education institutions and international organizations.
+23 cooperation agreements have been concluded with foreign higher education institutions and international organizations.

-81 scientific and educational events were held, involving 125 international and foreign experts, such as Russia, Germany, the USA and others.
+125 scientific and educational events were held, which involved 368 international and foreign experts, such as Russia, Germany, the USA and others.

-With the active assistance of international partners, the Academy organized the departure of 249 law enforcement officers abroad to exchange experience, study and participate in international events.
-In 2019 alone, 110 law enforcement officers visited countries such as Austria, Germany, Hungary, Indonesia, Italy, China, Russia, the United States, and France.
+With the active assistance of international partners, the Academy organized the departure of 280 law enforcement officers abroad for the exchange of experience, training and participation in international events.
+In 2019 alone, 110 law enforcement officers visited countries such as Austria, Hungary, Germany, Indonesia, Italy, China, Russia, USA, France.